 What is happiness?

 Most of us probably know when we’re happy.
 We can feel it!
 But you might use a load of positive emotions to describe it like joy, excitement, contentment, pride, to name a few.
 It’s not to say though that happy people can’t experience negative emotions such as sadness, anxiety or anger – but these are just less frequent.

 How can we measure our happiness?

-According to the scale, 50% of your potential happiness is determined by your genetics, 10% is down to your life circumstances and the remaining 40% is due to the conscious choices you make.
+According to her research, 50% of your potential happiness is determined by your genetics, 10% is down to your life circumstances and the remaining 40% is due to the conscious choices you make.
 Our aim is to show that happiness is largely determined by people themselves and there's strategies you can take to boost how you're feeling.
 The starting point is the quick and easy Subjective Happiness test to determine your current level of happiness.